rz520/CMEECourseWork/Week2/README.md

 This is a union Python learning and practicing database, which contains python scripts, input data or files and some of the output files.
 There are 4 directories including code, data, result and sandbox.
 - Code contains all of the python scripts.
-- Data contains a csv files downloaded from [CMEECourse website](https://github.com/mhasoba/TheMulQuaBio/tree/master/content/data).
+- Data contains 2 csv files downloaded from [CMEECourse website](https://github.com/mhasoba/TheMulQuaBio/tree/master/content/data).
 There is also an output file after dealing with data files.
 Furthermore, there are 3 other files as default input files of some python scripts in code directory.
 - Result only contains a .gitignore file.
 - Sandbox contains test files to practice command usage.